sebnozzi/miniscript.ts/ROADMAP.md

     - Then instead of doing a switch/jump one runs JS snippets
   - Combine JS-snippets in a source-map boundary (debug-step boundary, typically a line) into one JS-snippet
   - If one does not do debugging, combine al JS-snippets into one within a "jump" boundary (while / for / function-call).

-Done:
-  - use parallel arrays for opcodes / args (use ref / arg like microScript?)